kteja-ayinala/SW-Assurance-Term-Project/CodeAnalysis.md

 There was a lot of code to manually review, but We could not find any glaring security weaknesses.
 Nuxeo Platform uses Findbugs as part of it's automated code review, so it's not surprising that obvious weaknesses are absent.

 2) Edit, save, or modify data to the cloud.
 (Encryption) </br>
 The code related to encryption has an empty catch block.
-So there is a chance that the error condition will be swallowed and the execution continues.</br>
-List of CWES' considered for Encryption are:[CWE-5: J2EE Misconfiguration ](https://cwe.mitre.org/data/definitions/5.html) Data Transmission Without Encryption Transmitting data with Encryption preserves Confidentiality and Integrity.
+So there is a chance that the error condition will be swallowed and the execution continues.
+List of CWES's considered for Encryption are:[CWE-5: J2EE Misconfiguration](https://cwe.mitre.org/data/definitions/5.html)Data Transmission Without Encryption Transmitting data with Encryption preserves Confidentiality and Integrity.
 Nuxeo uses Encryption algorithms such as AES, DES which prevents attacker from reading or modifying the encrypted data, [CWE-311: Missing Encryption of Sensitive Data ](https://cwe.mitre.org/data/definitions/311.html) Nuxeo also encrypts sensitive or critical information before storage or transmission, [CWE-326: Inadequate Encryption Strength](https://cwe.mitre.org/data/definitions/326.html) We did not find any part of code that suffice the encryption strength of the algorithms used, [CWE-327: Use of a Broken or Risky Cryptographic Algorithm](https://cwe.mitre.org/data/definitions/327.html)
 Nuxeo uses standard cryptographic algorithm.
 The attacker will not be able to break the algorithm easily, so the data confidentiality and integrity will be preserved.

 3) Store and retrieve data from the database, drive.
 (Third-party) </br>
 The checklist considered while doing manual review for third party storage is the list of CWE's [[CWE-5](https://cwe.mitre.org/data/definitions/5.html), [CWE-311](https://cwe.mitre.org/data/definitions/311.html), [CWE-300](https://cwe.mitre.org/data/definitions/300.html), [CWE-346](https://cwe.mitre.org/data/definitions/346.html)].
 The first thing reviewd is whether the data to be transfered is properly encrypted or not.
 The [CWE-5](https://cwe.mitre.org/data/definitions/5.html), [CWE-311](https://cwe.mitre.org/data/definitions/311.html) are checked in the second dataflow.
 While reviewing for [CWE-300](https://cwe.mitre.org/data/definitions/300.html), LDAP code is reviewed which is enforcing SSL.
 Many of the catch blocks are not handled.
 While reviewing for [CWE-346](https://cwe.mitre.org/data/definitions/346.html), the tokens are validated based on the session time in OAuth2TokenStore.

 4) Export data into different formats, specific permissions on RWX.
 (Read, write, download) </br>